 Of course, if you're innocent, then that's precisely what you should do.
 Suppose you're not clear, though, and attempt to do that, and the government has evidence against you.
 In that case, you're going to be treated much more harshly than if you had worked out some resolution or negotiated a plea bargain with them.

-If, on the other hand, you realize the police and prosecutors have the evidence to prove you guilty of oral copulation by force – Penal Code Section 288(a), your best strategy is to figure out how you can mitigate the situation and do some damage control.
+Suppose you realize that the police and prosecutors have the evidence to prove you guilty of oral copulation by force.
+In that case, your best strategy is to figure out how you can mitigate the situation.
+This means working with your attorney to negotiate a plea bargain or explore other options that could result in a lesser charge or reduced penalties.

-That's where your criminal defense attorney comes in to put you in a position to get the best possible resolution.
-When I deal with these cases, we'll do a 288.1 report that assesses whether or not my client will be a recidivist and become involved in this type of behavior again.
+That's where your criminal defense attorney comes in to help you get the best possible resolution.
+When I deal with these cases, we'll do a 288.1 report that assesses whether my client will be a recidivist and become involved in this type of behavior again.

 It also assesses the danger to the public and considers him a person to hopefully show that this was an aberration and it will never happen again.